samtools/hts-specs/htsget.md

     Content-Type: application/vnd.ga4gh.htsget.v0.2rc+json; charset=utf-8

-## Security

-This data retrieval API enables the retrieval of highly sensitive genomic data by means of a client/server model.
-Effective security measures are essential to protect the integrity and confidentiality of these data.

-All communication channels used to transmit sensitive information, including security-critical information and genomic data, MUST BE protected using Transport Level Security (TLS) version 1.2 or later, as specified in [RFC 5246].

-A precondition of this specification is that the identity of all end users and client software have been authenticated and access authorized in accordance with the policies enforced by the applicable data holder (including open-access policies).
-GA4GH recommends the use of OAuth 2.0 ([RFC 6749]) and its [OpenID Connect] profile for these purposes.
-Details regarding specific implementations of these standards are beyond the scope of this specification.

 ## Errors

 The server MUST respond with an appropriate HTTP status code (4xx or 5xx) when an error condition is detected.
 In the case of transient server errors, (e.g., 503 and other 5xx status codes), the client SHOULD implement appropriate retry logic as discussed in [Reliability & performance considerations](#reliability--performance-considerations) below.